-Assisted suicide will become legal in Maine from 17 September 2019.
+Assisted suicide became legal in Maine from 17 September 2019.

-The Maine Death With Dignity Act is essentially modelled on the Oregon and Washington laws.
-It passed the House by just one vote (73-72) and the Senate by 19-16 before being signed by the Governor on 12 June 2019.
+The Maine Death With Dignity Act is essentially modelled on the Oregon and Washington laws and creates the same risks of wrongful deaths.
+It passed the House by just one vote (73-72) and the Senate by just two votes (19-16) before being signed by the Governor on 12 June 2019.

 Section 17 of the Act requires an annual statistical report to be issued based on reports from attending physicians.

 The End-of-Life Closure Form, mandated by the rule, unlike Oregon or Washington, does not provide for any detailed information whatsoever.